gidavies/DevOpsLab/README.md

 # Lab 4: Continuous Deployment

-Continuous Deployment is another key practice within DevOps to enable to continuous delivery of value (in this example the web application) to end users.
+Continuous Deployment is another key practice within DevOps to enable the continuous delivery of value (in this example the web application) to end users.

 1. Complete the following [Continuous Deployment Lab](http://almvm.azurewebsites.net/labs/vsts/continuousdeployment/) exercises: